-- We compile metrics and summary for Rackham programs across a variety of areas.
+We compile metrics and summary for Rackham programs across a variety of areas.
 Two examples are our Program Statistics and our Coalition for Next Generation Life Science statistics.
 As part of the Coalition for Next Generation Life Sciences, U-M is sharing a number of figures about postdoctoral fellows for those considering careers in the biomedical sciences and those wishing to learn more about postdocs.

 - In an effort to better understand the experience of Rackham students, we administer and analyze a number of surveys.
 The Exit Survey, as an example, looks at the experience of graduating doctoral students.

-- We support major research and grant efforts across Rackham and present nationally on projects such as the Alliances for Graduate Education and the Professoriate (AGEP).
+- We support major research and grant efforts across Rackham and on projects such as the Alliances for Graduate Education and the Professoriate (AGEP).

 - We provide support and guidance for other offices across the university that are working with Rackham data.
 An example is U-M Almanac on Graduate Academic & Professional Degree Students created by the Office of Budget and Planning.